Alexis;

 Barbarity!
 Amidst all this Scene of Barbarity and Devastation, the pious

-he remained for some Time with Safety, until Sa-gui--ius entertained a
+excellent Clarinda.
+There he remained for some Time with Safety, until Sa-gui--ius

-base Blood-thirsty Enemies.
-Her Anxiety was inexpressible, but his Resolution
+Deliverance from his base Blood-thirsty Enemies.
+Her Anxiety was inexpressible,

 Superior to most of her tender Years.
 The blooming nymph came, heard Clarinda's

-will I immediately repair to tender her my Respects, and, take with me the brave
+repair to tender her my Respects, and, take with me the brave Alexis, in

-Alexis, in a female Dress, as my Maid: The trusty stout Honorius will
+a female Dress, as my Maid: The trusty stout Honorius will frankly give

-frankly give me a Passport, and Providence, I hope, will carry Us safely,
+me a Passport, and Providence, I hope, will carry Us safely, and

 and would be greedy of such a Prey as the great Alexis.